Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Methodology

 Different from the primitive loss terms of EnlightenGAN~\cite{jiang2021enlightengan}, the nature of our illumination-aware loss terms tends to allocate stronger gradient optimization towards dark/bright samples with lower illumination uncertainty, and conversely, weaker gradient optimization towards dark/bright samples with higher illumination uncertainty.
 This allows to exploit the illumination uncertainty as prior information to adaptively optimize model training based on the various illumination conditions of dark-bright image pairs.
 Additionally, Self Feature Preserving (SFP) losses~\cite{jiang2021enlightengan} are not affected by the illumination uncertainty of dark and bright images.
 Hence, we remain them to constrain the perceptual similarity between $I_{d}$ and $G(I_{d})$.
 Finally, EnlightenGAN aims to minimize the entire training objective:

 {\bf Interpretability of DRU.} DRU can be understood by analogy to the wave-particle duality of light~\cite{milonni1984wave}.
-DRU transforms each sample into a result similar to the wave function through a probability quantizer, with two possible types: bright and dark, similar to wave states.
-The corresponding $RP$ represents the probability of each type.
-When the loss function treats it as a specific type, it's analogous to a definite particle state.
-Since the probability is affected by the illumination level, the loss for a specific type can be weighted using the corresponding probability to calibrate the actual contribution of sample illumination to the loss update.
-Without DRU, the loss function mistakenly treats the probability of a specific type as 100\%, which deviates from the actual illumination level because each sample cannot be an ideal bright or dark type.
-This is how illumination bias flows into the loss update during training, resulting in under- or over-enhancement of the model.
+Each sample is transformed into a representation similar to a wave function via a probability quantizer, with two possible states: bright and dark.
+The corresponding $RP$ indicates the probability of each state.

+When the loss function treats a sample as a specific state, this is analogous to observing a definite particle state.
+Since the probability reflects the illumination level, the loss for each state can be weighted by its corresponding probability, thus calibrating each sample’s contribution to the loss update.
+Without DRU, the loss function assumes a 100\% probability for a specific state, ignoring the actual illumination uncertainty.
+This leads to illumination bias propagating through the loss updates, causing under- or over-enhancement in the resulting model.